omega8cc/boa/docs/SKYNET.md

 **We always have SKYNET enabled on all production servers**, which should give you confidence in its safety and reliability for production environments.

 While SKYNET does not send notifications for all of its actions, it logs activities in `/var/xdrago/log/` and `/var/xdrago/monitor/log/`.
-It also sends incident notifications for its system monitoring features, unless you disable this by setting `_INCIDENT_EMAIL_REPORT=NO` in the `/root/.barracuda.cnf` file.
+It also sends incident notifications for its system monitoring features, unless you disable this by setting `_INCIDENT_REPORT=NO` in the `/root/.barracuda.cnf` file.

 BOA is **designed to self-maintain** and even [**self-upgrade**](https://github.com/omega8cc/boa/tree/5.x-dev/docs/SELFUPGRADE.md), provided that the optional cron entries are configured.
 It is built with the expectation that you are using a supported system and are not making changes beyond managing the hosted Ægir sites.
 When used as intended, BOA operates flawlessly.